Italian Herbs & Cheese Artisan Sourdough Bread Recipe

 Feed Your Starter

-This gives you 30 extra grams so you don't have to scrape out every last bit from the jar (you can also feed the leftovers to maintain your starter).
+- The night before you plan to make your dough, feed your starter.
+Mix together 12 g sourdough starter, 60 g water, and 60 g bread flour.
+This gives you a little more than you need so you don't have to scrape out every last bit from the jar (you can also feed the leftovers to maintain your starter).
 At this feeding ratio, your starter should peak by morning (about 10-12 hours after you feed).

 Make the Dough